baldwalker/openpilot-1/README.md

 ***Smooth SCC with SCC smoother.***

+***Use by fusion with stock SCC***
+   If applicable stock SCC will control gas and OP will control braking, it will smooth out the late abrupt braking from stock SCC.

-Make sure to reboot with toggle changes.
+***Make sure to reboot with toggle changes.***

 Then give it a spin.